Wayfaring Views

 Dare to Disobey Rick Steves in Northern Ireland, An Alternative Itinerary

 I’m often leery of the “must see” tourist sites in any cool place.
 I can say NO to Pier 39 in San Francisco, Times Square in New York City or Bocas Town in Buenos Aires.
 I know what I want and my contrarian attitude allows me to carefully choose how I spend my time while traveling.
-So I did just that on a recent trip and found myself disobeying Rick Steves in Northern Ireland.
+So I did just that on a recent trip and found myself disobeying the Rick Steves Northern Ireland guide.

 Ballintoy Harbour